Kia Carnival: Markets

-The Sedona nameplate was introduced in the United States in 2001, and used until the fourth generation, when the Kia began using the Carnival nameplate globally.
-It made its virtual US market debut for the 2022 model year on February 23, 2021.
-In the US market, the 2022 Carnival is only offered with the 290 hp Smartstream G3.5 GDi V6.
-The car went on sale in the U.S. and Canada starting May 2021.
-For the North American market, the assembly is imported from South Korea.
+Asia

 China

-The fourth-generation Carnival was introduced in China in September 2020 as an imported model.
-It is equipped with the 3.5-litre GDi petrol engine.
+The fourth-generation Carnival was introduced in China in September 2020 as an imported model, it is equipped with the 3.5-litre GDi petrol engine.
 It is locally assembled since September 2021 by using imported knock-down kits.
-The locally assembled Carnival is equipped with the locally-built 2.0-litre T-GDi petrol engine.
+The locally assembled Carnival is equipped with the locally built 2.0-litre T-GDi petrol engine.

+India

+The fourth-generation Carnival was launched on 3 October 2024 along with the EV9.
+It is available in two variants: Limousine and Limousine Plus; both variants comes in a 7-seater configuration and are powered by a 2.2-litre diesel engine.
+Prior to its launch, Kia received 2,796 bookings for the model.

 Indonesia

-The fourth-generation Carnival was introduced in Indonesia on November 11, 2021, at the 28th Gaikindo Indonesia International Auto Show.
-It is available with two grades, Dynamic and Premiere with 11-seater configuration and only available with the 2.2-litre diesel engine.
-The 7 seater called "Premiere" followed later in 2022.
+The fourth-generation Carnival was launched in Indonesia on 11 November 2021 at the 28th Gaikindo Indonesia International Auto Show, with two trim levels available: Dynamic and Premiere.
+In Indonesia, it comes as 11-seater configuration and with the 2.2-litre diesel engine.

+The facelifted Carnival was launched in Indonesia on 29 May 2024, with a new Premiere (7-seater) variant.
+The Hybrid powertrain option was later added in July 2024, as the first hybrid electric vehicle from Kia marketed in Indonesia.